aommaster/Spirographer/README.md

 ## TO DO list

+* Create advanced settings panel to put Rotation and Points section
+* In advanced panel, add GCD and other spiro functions
 * Add info icons for each parameter
 * Preview curve from parameter selection so curves can be seen before they are added
 * Add curve animation using pure CSS